-66 Embodied carbon: The missing half of GHG emissions Up to half of all carbon emissions are emitted before the building is operational, as a result of embodied carbon: the amount of the GHG emitted during the manufacturing, transportation, installation, maintenance, and disposal of building materials.
+Embodied carbon: The missing half of GHG emissions Up to half of all carbon emissions are emitted before the building is operational, as a result of embodied carbon: the amount of the GHG emitted during the manufacturing, transportation, installation, maintenance, and disposal of building materials.
 To date, facilities, real estate, and construction functions have ignored this half of their carbon emissions and it's not just them; current standards, guidelines, codes, and measurements mostly focus on operational carbon (from heating, air conditioning, and operating the facility) emissions.
 This presents a huge opportunity for many teams to further their commitments to decarbonization.
 For more on this vital topic, read our recent report, Embodied carbon: the missing half of GHG emissions.
 Firuzan Speroni, Ph.D., Director, Infrastructure, Capital Projects and Climate Advisory, KPMG in the US

 01

 02

 03

 04

 05

-View from the industry Preventing wildfires in California
+View from the industry

+Undergrounding to reduce wildfire risk and improve resilience in California